kgrgreer/foam3/src/foam/nanos/google/api/sheets/Google_Sheets_Data_Services.md

 4. Make your sheet accesible to anyone

 #GoogleSheetsDataImportServiceImpl
-GoogleSheetsDataImportService is a service to import data from a Google sheet, parse it and create object with parsed data and add records to DAO
+GoogleSheetsDataImportService is a service to import data from a Google sheet, parse it, create object with parsed data and add records to DAO